How to Bypass Cloudflare With Selenium

 Cloudflare is a content delivery network (CDN) and cybersecurity provider.
 It blocks malicious HTTP traffic from moving to the server and performs security checks to mitigate Layer 7 (application layer) DDoS attacks.

 Unfortunately, Cloudflare's security system doesn't spare web scrapers.
 It can detect and block automated browsers like Selenium WebDriver, recognizing them as automated bots.
+If you've encountered the Selenium Cloudflare verify you are human challenge, you’ve likely been flagged by Cloudflare’s security measures.

 Some key methods Cloudflare uses to detect headless browsers like Selenium include: